Skip to main content

 Join the Pollinator Pathway

 We are excited to share the Tompkins County Pollinator Pathway map!
-The map shows how the habitats you create will connect to form a corridor, or “Pathway,” that allows pollinators to move across the county, finding food and nesting habitat along the way.
-This is a great way to share our progress in restoring native plant and pollinator diversity in the area and help build community awareness and support.
+It shows how habitats you create connect to form a corridor, or “Pathway,” that allows pollinators to move across the county, finding food and nesting habitat along the way.
+This map shows our progress in restoring native plant and pollinator diversity in the area and helps build community awareness and support.

-The points on the map include data from those who took the Pollinator Pathway Pledge — a first step towards showing our communities’ enthusiasm and efforts toward creating pollinator-friendly habitats.
+The yellow points represent those who take the Pollinator Pathway Pledge — a first step towards showing our communities’ enthusiasm and efforts toward creating pollinator-friendly habitats.
 If you haven’t taken the pledge yet and would like to, you can access the pledge here.

-Please note that, while the map will be available to the public, we will not display any personal information such as individuals’ names or addresses.
-People viewing the on-line map will only see approximate locations of private habitats.
+Please note that, while the map is available to the public, we will not display any personal information such as individuals’ names or addresses.
+People viewing the on-line map only see approximate locations of private habitats.

 For additional information, please email us at tompkinspollinatorpathway@gmail.com.